TheAxeC/cardinal/README.md

 Cardinal is an extension from ThunderdogScript.
 It uses Wren as the base VM and adds a couple extra features.
+This was done to learn more about how programming languages are made.

 It is a scripting language designed around the concept of being completely dynamic.
 The language natively supports manual memory management.
 This can be disable if not required.